openbmc/libpldm/README.md

 As mentioned above, all new functions must first be added in the testing category (using the `LIBPLDM_ABI_TESTING` annotation).

-To move a function from the testing category to the stable category, its required that patches demonstrating use of the function in a dependent application or library be linked in the commit message of the stabilisation change.
+To move a function from the testing category to the stable category, it's required that patches demonstrating use of the function in a dependent application or library be linked in the commit message of the stabilisation change.
 We require this to demonstrate that the implementer has considered its